Cultural issues in first aid

 Direct eye contact might be what you expect from people, but avoiding eye contact is a sign of respect in some cultures.
 In others, looking away is a huge sign of dishonesty or disrespect.
 Some may consider your prolonged, direct eye contact rude.

-A victim may be embarrassed to ask questions.
+An injured or suddenly ill person may be embarrassed to ask questions.

 When some people say ‘yes’ it can mean yes, or it can mean ‘I hear you.’